-(b) may thereupon lodge such caveat or cause such other steps to be taken as may be necessary or proper to give effect to the terms of that Order;
+(b) may thereupon lodge such caveat or cause such other steps to be taken as may be necessary or proper to give effect to the terms of that order; and

-(c) publish notice by way of public advertisement for general information of a summary of the terms of the Order, setting out a sufficient description to identify the place to which it refers; and
+(c) publish notice by way of public advertisement for general information of a summary of the terms of the order, setting out a sufficient description to identify the place to which it refers; and

-(d) shall cause a copy of the Order to be served, where practicable, on the owner and each occupier of the place concerned.
+(d) shall cause a copy of the order to be served, where practicable, on the owner and each occupier of the place concerned.

 [Section 80 amended by No. 60 of 2006 s.
 136; No. 4 of 2011 s.
 8.]

-81. Notice of intention to sell land etc.
+81. Owners of land in Register or subject to Heritage Agreement to notify Council of intention to sell

 Where a person who is the owner of any place which is entered in the Register or is the subject of a Heritage Agreement enters into —